 Jalü emphasises the path of simple meditation practice rather than the path of scholarly study or elaborate tantric practices.
 Our instructors teach meditation, mindfulness and the core of the Buddha's message in an authentic and accessible way that is appropriate to our modern world.
 With decades of experience, practice and study behind them, they are well-versed in how to apply the Buddhist teachings in day to day life.
 Experienced as they are, our instructors are not Vajra Masters and so do not teach Vajrayana topics (sadhana or deity practices etc.) but are happy to refer those wishing to pursue the Vajrayana path to trusted, qualified masters of their own practice lineages (the Nyingma and the Drukpa Kagyu).

-Pema Düddul (birth name: Dallas John Baker) is the Buddhist Chaplain in the University of Southern Queensland’s Multi-Faith Service and the Director of Jalü Buddhist Meditation Centre.
+Pema Düddul (birth name: Dallas John Baker) is the Buddhist Chaplain in the University of Southern Queensland’s Multi-Faith Service and the C0-Director of Jalü Buddhist Meditation Centre.
 Pema has been a Buddhist for forty years, discovering at the age of eleven that his personal worldview and the tenets of Buddhism were in perfect accordance.
 Pema began practising in the Chan tradition in 1979.
 From the late 1980s he started practising in the Vajrayana, or Tibetan Buddhist, tradition.
 Pema considers Dudjom Rinpoche, Jigdral Yeshe Dorje (1904-1987) to be his Heart Lama.
-Pema has received teachings from masters in all four schools of Tibetan Buddhism.
+Over the years Pema has received teachings from masters in all four schools of Tibetan Buddhism.
 In 2005 he received the tantric vows of a ngakpa, the Tibetan Buddhist equivalent of a non-monastic religious minister.
 He received these vows from one of his principle teachers, Ngakpa Karma Lhundup Rinpoche.
 It was around this time that he was given the Dharma name Pema Düddul.
+More recently, Namgay Dawa Rimpoche, one of Dudjom Rinpoche's grandchildren and Dharma heirs, kindly agreed to be Pema's Dudjom lineage guru.
 Pema has decades of experience as a Buddhist practitioner and has taught mindfulness and meditation in Buddhist, educational and corporate settings since 2007.
-Pema describes himself as 'a completely run of the mill Buddhist, an extremely ordinary person, by no means a Buddhist scholar, certainly not a great meditator, not in any way masterful, just trying, like every other Buddhist, to integrate the path of Dharma into everyday life with all its routine challenges'.
+Pema has a doctorate (PhD) in written communication and is completing a second PhD about the use of literature to disseminate Buddhist wisdom in the West.
+Pema describes himself as 'a completely run of the mill Buddhist, an extremely ordinary person.
+By no means a Buddhist scholar, certainly not a great meditator, not in any way masterful, just trying like every other Buddhist to integrate the path of Dharma into everyday life with all its routine challenges'.
 Pema was recently interviewed by Buddha Weekly.
 Read the interview HERE.